 Impact on medication

-Ketogenic diets may help reduce blood sugar levels.
-As such, some people with type 2 diabetes who also follow a ketogenic diet may be able to reduce their need for medication.
+As keto diets could help reduce blood sugar levels and weight, people with type 2 diabetes, who follow a keto diet, may be able to reduce their need to take anti-diabetic medication.

-Hypoglycemia occurs when blood sugar levels fall to 70 milligrams per deciliter (mg/dL) or less.
+Hypoglycemia occurs when blood sugar levels fall below 70 milligrams per deciliter (mg/dl).

 Impact on weight

-The ketogenic diet helps the body burn fat.
-This is beneficial when a person is trying to lose weight, and it may be helpful for people whose excess weight has influenced the development of prediabetes and type 2 diabetes.
+The keto diet helps the body burn fat.
+This is beneficial when trying to reach or maintain a moderate weight.
+It may be helpful for people whose excess weight has influenced the development of prediabetes and type 2 diabetes.

-Even light-to-moderate weight loss through diet and exercise might support glycemic control, overall well-being, and energy distribution throughout the day in people who have diabetes,
+Even light-to-moderate weight loss through diet and exercise might support glycemic control, overall well-being, and better energy distribution throughout the day in people who have type 2 diabetes,

-The ketogenic diet may be a viable glucose management option for some people with type 2 diabetes.
+The keto diet may be one possible blood sugar management option for some people with type 2 diabetes.

-As the ketogenic diet involves switching to a different source of energy, it can lead to some adverse effects.
+As the keto diet involves a shift in typical eating habits and the body switching to a different energy source, it might lead to some adverse effects.